Prem948/Dvc-Bitcoin-SA/README.md

 # Examples

-You can save the Ego Graph in your local directory by clicking save in that Output Graph.
+After running dvc repro using terminal You can see the Ego Graph as Output File and you can save in your local directory by clicking save in that Output Graph.